Senior Java Software Developer - Century City - R840k PA at e-Merge IT Recruitment - IT-Online

 Reference Number for this position is MK53506, which is a permanent position based in

-Century City offering a cost to company salary of R840k PA negotiable on experience and ability.
-Contact Mojo on [Email Address Removed] or call him on [Phone Number Removed]; to discuss this and other opportunities.
+Century City offering a permanent salary of R840k PA negotiable on experience and ability.

 Are you ready for a change of scenery?
 The e-Merge IT recruitment is a specialist niche